CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 4- Next, you will be **redirected to a new window displaying the default encryption options**.

-5- Here, you can turn on the button: *Add other's receivers' public keys*.
-A new window will then appear in which you can add multiple encryption keys:
+5- Here, you can **turn on the button**: *Add other's receivers' public keys*.
+A new window, called *Receivers public keys* will then appear on the left side fo the page.
+Herein which you can add multiple public encryption keys:

-* First, click on *Add receiver public key*even if the new window is empty.
-This will add the Sensitive Data services public key, which will be listed in the right window.
-* Next, open your public key using Notepad or another text files reader.
-Copy the public key, paste it into the appropriate window, and click on *Add receiver public key*.
+* Open your public key using Notepad or another text files reader.
+Copy the public key, **paste it** into the appropriate window, and click on *Add receiver public key*.
-* Now, on the right window, you will see two public keys listed.
+* Now, on the right side of the page, under *Public key* , you will see the public key listed.

-* If you plan to share your data with a collaborator, you can add a third public key.
-Let's assume that my collaborator shared their public key via email in this example.
-First, I opened the key with Notepad and pasted it in the Receiver key window.
-Next, I clicked on *Add receiver key*.
-Now I can see three keys listed in the right window.
+* If, for example, you plan to share your data with a collaborator, you can add a second public key.
+Let's assume that your collaborator shared their public key with you via email.
+First, your should copy the public key and pasted it in the *Receiver key window*.
+Next, we clicked on *Add receiver key*.
+Now you can see two keys listed in the right window.